 Who Can Buy Navigo Easy?

-Tourists can buy Navigo Easy as well as residents of Paris & Ile-de-France. i.e. Anyone can buy the Easy card.
+Anyone can buy the Navigo Easy card; Tourists and residents of Paris & Ile-de-France.

 The Easy card doesn’t require a photo (unlike Navigo Decouverte) and is an anonymous card.

 Each person must have their own Easy card when travelling together.
-You can’t share one card among several people traveling at the same time. i.e. pass-back of card or tapping repeatedly at the same turnstile/fare gate is not allowed.
+We can’t share one Easy card among several people traveling at the same time. i.e. pass-back of card or tapping repeatedly at the same turnstile/fare gate is not allowed.